joncursi/cheddur-whitepaper/whitepaper.md

 authority---to collectively determine the quality of each project.
 This is accomplished on Cheddur in the form of user ratings and reviews.

-## Challenges & Observations
+## Challenges

 Having amassed over 2,500 cryptocurrency reviews on the platform (as of August 2018), we've identified a number of challenges with the current review system:

-1. Tribalism is prevalent among cryptocurrency communities, and can cause users to be overly positive in their reviews of coins that they hold, or overly negative in their reviews of "rival" projects[^fn12].
+1. Tribalism is prevalent among cryptocurrency communities, and can cause users to be overly positive in their reviews of coins that they hold (5 stars), or overly negative in their reviews of "rival" projects (one star)[^fn12].
-2. The developers of a cryptocurrency project cannot remove a user's review of their project so long as it abides by the
-[Cheddur Content Guidelines](https://www.cheddur.com/about/guidelines).
+2. The developers of a cryptocurrency project are not permitted to remove user reviews of their project, so long as those reviews abide by the [Cheddur Content Guidelines](https://www.cheddur.com/about/guidelines).
 As a result, developers may resort to astroturfing[^fn13] or vote brigading[^fn14] in order to drown out critical reviews and/or fake their popularity on the platform.
-3. **Determining the quality of each review is paramount.** High-quality reviews should carry more weight towards a cryptocurrency project's overall rating then spammy, low-quality reviews.
+3. **Determining the quality of each review is paramount**, as high-quality reviews should carry more weight towards a cryptocurrency project's overall rating then spammy, low-quality reviews.

-From these challenges, we've been able to make a number of interesting
-observations:

-1. Quality is a subjective metric.
-If the quality of a review can be determined through the up-votes (or lack thereof) it receives, the *quality* of the users who casted the up-votes is arguably more important than the *quantity* of users who casted votes.
-2. In order to properly calculate the quality of each user, a reputation system is needed.
-A user's reputation should dictate the amount of influence that user has within the network.
-3. Reputation cannot be an abundant resource that is freely available within the network.
-An increase in a user's reputation must come at a cost to that user---either financial, or in the form of sweat equity.
-Reputation within the network should not easily be transferred or sold.
-4. Rewards are needed to encourage users to acquire reputation and influence in the network through the creation and curating high-quality content.
-By the same token, penalties are needed to discourage users of influence from abusing it.
-5. The experts and innovators in the cryptocurrency space---those with the wisdom and knowledge to produce the highest-quality, most unbiased reviews---are not being properly incentivized to spend the time and energy to do so.
+4. The experts and innovators in the cryptocurrency space---those with the wisdom and knowledge to produce the highest-quality, most unbiased reviews---are not being properly incentivized to spend the time and energy to do so.

-Why are these challenges worth overcoming?

-## The Power of Reviews
+## The Importance of Reviews

-Solving this is challenging, because subjective content - who is the arbiter?

-GOAL = HIGH-QUALITY REVIEW.
-WHY?
-See below.
-Why is this worth solving?

 Why honest, unbiased reviews are so important.